ameenafarooq/Collegefest-info-website/README.md

 # Collegefest-info-website
-Done as a major project for a web development internship
+Done as a major and minor project for a web development internship